Professor Shai Simonson - CS304 - Computer Architecture

 I/O, Assignment, Selection, Loops, and Strings

-2. Write and run a SPIM program that calculates the greatest common divisor of two integers.
-You can use the "remu" unsigned remainder instruction.
+2. (5 points) Write and run a SPIM program that calculates the greatest common divisor of two integers.
+You can use the "remu" unsigned remainder instruction, and implement Euclid's algorithm in a loop.

-3. Write and run a SPIM program which takes a string as input, and outputs the same string with the first letter of each word in upper-case, and all other letters in lower-case.
+3. (10 points) Write and run a SPIM program which takes a string as input, and outputs the same string with the first occurrence of a letter in each word in uppercase, and all other letters in lowercase.
+Any non-letters should remain as they are.
 The string can consist of any characters up to a maximum of 100.
 You may assume that a new word starts after one or more spaces.

 back